accefnors/termbutton/README.md

 ## Icon

 termbutton's icon in the Finder's toolbar can be modified by changing the app's icon.
-Select termbutton.app, press `cmd ⌘` + `i` and drag the new icon onto the old one.
+Select termbutton.app, press `cmd ⌘` + `i` to open the app's `Get Info` panel, then drag the new icon onto the old one.
 I am personally using those provided by [OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal) (a more feature-rich app which, at the time of writing, does not properly work with kitty), which can be found [here](https://github.com/Ji4n1ng/OpenInTerminal/releases/download/v1.2.4/Icons.zip).